hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

 1. Stop the peer.
 2. Back up the peer’s ledger and MSP.
 3. Remove chaincode containers and images.
-4. Restart the peer with with latest image.
+4. Restart the peer with latest image.
 5. Verify upgrade completion.

 We have four peers running in our network.
 We will perform this process once for